gselander/pq-suites/draft-spm-lake-pqsuites.md

 --- abstract

-The Lightweight Authenticated Key Exchange (LAKE) protocol, Ephemeral Diffie-Hellman over COSE (EDHOC), can trivally achieve post-quantum security by extending the support for new cipher suites with quantum-resistant algorithms such as ML-KEM for key exchange and ML-DSA for digital signatures.
-This document specifies how EDHOC can operate in a post-quantum setting using both signature-based and PSK-based authentication methods, and defines the corresponding cipher suites.
+The Lightweight Authenticated Key Exchange (LAKE) protocol, Ephemeral Diffie-Hellman over COSE (EDHOC), achieves post-quantum security by adding new cipher suites with quantum-resistant algorithms, such as ML-KEM for key exchange and ML-DSA for digital signatures.
+This document specifies how EDHOC operates in a post-quantum setting using both signature-based and PSK-based authentication methods, and defines corresponding cipher suites.

 --- middle